MDerin1834/DSA210-Data-Anlaysis-Project/README.md

 * Age and Lifestyle are stronger predictors of CRC outcomes than geography.

-* Early Detection reduces mortality by 30%—critical for public health strategies.
+* Early Detection reduces mortality by 30%, which is critical for public health strategies.

 * Hypothesis Rejected: Survival rates are statistically similar across continents.